itkhanz/AppiumTDDFramework-OC/README.md

   * `\<dateTime - yyy-MM-dd-HH-mm-ss>` (Ensures sceenshot are not overwritten - can also use build number CI/CD)
   * `\<testClass>` (lists all methods as per test classes)
   * `\<methodName.png>` (helps identify the failed method)
+* This folder structure will ensure that the screenshots will not get overwritten

 ```java
         //Screenshot capture and save to formatted imagePath